3breadt/dd-plist/README.md

 [![Build Status](https://travis-ci.org/3breadt/dd-plist.svg?branch=master)](https://travis-ci.org/3breadt/dd-plist)

 This library enables your Java application to handle property lists of various formats.
+It is licensed under the terms of the MIT license.

 Property lists are files used to store user settings and serialized objects.
 They originate from the NeXSTEP programming environment and are now a basic part of the Cocoa framework (OS X and iOS) as well as the GNUstep framework.